 The Sensor ID number is optional, and can be found on the Sensor pouch label, Sensor release liner, and Electronics Module, as shown in Figure 6.6.
+The barcode uses the GS1 standard format.

 The Primary Indications for prescribing the wearing of the Sensor should be entered into the Primary indications field.
 This information may be important for reimbursement for your organization.
 This information will be included in the PDF report.